mauvera94/notes-garage/Notes/Stuff you should know to be a great PM.md

 - Balances short-term wins with long-term strategy and builds foundation for the future
 - Focuses on **outcomes**, not just **outputs**
 - **Fall in love with the problem, not the solution**
+- Clearly understands (and challenges) the problem trying to solve
 - **Balances user needs with business goals**
 - Balances innovation with pragmatic execution
 - Anticipate market trends